jranger615/T500xVORON/README.md

    * Connect the Middle DataWire to PB12 (Usually Blue),
    * Connect the 2 outside connections to the 2 bottom pins 5v and Ground as it shows on the LEDS.

-# X Endstop Check
-**DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER**
- * The X End Stop is on the back of the X Axis.
-Remove the Screw and move it to the lower front bolt that holds the X Axis cover.
-(THis will requie a slightly logner m3 bolt)
- * Using washers, Center the X End Stop with the new Carriage assembly.
- * WIth the Machine Powered on, you should see the red light Turn off as the plastic extension passes into it.

 ### Software Configuration